EpsilonSolutions/netscaler-command-reference/docs/ns/ns-partition/ns-partition.md

 Name of the Partition.
 Must begin with an ASCII alphanumeric or underscore (_) character, and must contain only ASCII alphanumeric, underscore, hash (#), period (.), space, colon (:), at (@), equals (=), and hyphen (-) characters.

 <b>maxBandwidth</b>
-Maximum bandwidth in Kbps, permitted on this partition.
+Maximum bandwidth, in Kbps, that the partition can consume.
+A zero value indicates the bandwidth is unrestricted on the partition and it can consume up to the system limits.
 Default value: 10240
 Minimum value: 0

 <b>minBandwidth</b>
-Minimum bandwidth in Kbps, permitted on this partition.
+Minimum bandwidth, in Kbps, that the partition can consume.
+A zero value indicates the bandwidth is unrestricted on the partition and it can consume up to the system limits
 Default value: 10240
 Minimum value: 0

 <b>maxConn</b>
-Maximum number of connections permitted on this partition.
+Maximum number of concurrent connections that can be open in the partition.
+A zero value indicates no limit on number of open connections.
 Default value: 1024
 Minimum value: 0

 <b>maxMemLimit</b>
-Maximum memory allowed for this partition in megabytes.
+Maximum memory, in megabytes, allocated to the partition.
+A zero value indicates the memory is unlimited on the partition and it can consume up to the system limits.
 Default value: 10
+Minimum value: 0

+<b>partitionMAC</b>
+Special MAC address for the partition which is used for communication over shared vlans in this partition.
+If not specified, the MAC address is auto-generated.